lino-framework/book/docs/specs/noi/public.rst

 Home en de fr #13 Bar cannot foo State: Sleeping
 <BLANKLINE>
 <BLANKLINE>
 (last update ...)
-Created ... by Jean Topic: Lino Core Linking to [ticket 1] and to [url http://luc.lino-framework.org/blog/2015/0923.html blog].
+Created ... by Rolf Rompen Linking to [ticket 1] and to [url http://luc.lino-framework.org/blog/2015/0923.html blog].
 This is Lino Noi ... using ...